chef-boneyard/chef-rfc/new/rfcXXX-event-handler-dsl.md

 # Recipe DSL method for event handler hooks

-Allow cookbook authors easily add custom logic on Chef events.
+Allow cookbook authors to easily add custom logic on Chef events.

 ## Motivation

-Chef has an extensive event handler mechanism, but incorporating some custom logic with any of the events is onerous process which involves subclassing the based evant handler and adding it via the config.
+Chef has an extensive event [disptach mechanism](https://github.com/chef/chef/blob/master/lib/chef/event_dispatch/base.rb).
+But incorporating some custom logic against any of the events is an onerous process which involves subclassing the based event handler and adding it via the config.
 This RFC proposes a recipe DSL method to ease this.
-For new chef users this increases the entry barrier, while for experienced chef users this amounts to writing boilerplate code.
+For new chef users this will reduce the entry barrier.

-## Specificatiin
+## Specification

 Currently chef client sets up couple of default handlers (doc, base) during initialization.
-An additional empty event handler (i.e. just subclass of base handler without any custom logic) can be added along side the existing hanlder which will used as a space holder for user specific hooks.
+An additional empty event handler (a subclass of the base handler without any custom logic) can be added alongside the existing handlers which will used as a placeholder for user specific hooks.

-A top level (::Chef) method will be introduced (`event_handler`) along side the main event handler DSL (`on`).
-Users can tap into one of the event types (as specified in base dispatcher) using this DSL to execute their business logic.
+A top level (::Chef) method will be introduced (`event_handler`) to wrap the main event handler DSL (`on`).
+Users can tap into one of the event types (as specified in base dispatcher) using this DSL to execute their custom logic.

-The additional top level method will allow the handler DSL usage in and outside of recipes, and also ease writing backward compatible changes in the actual `on` method.
+The additional top level method(`Chef.event_handler`) will allow the handler DSL usage in and outside of recipes and also ease writing backward compatible changes for the `on` method if need be.

 Following is an example of sending hipchat notification on chef run failure.